hrfofut/idb/PITCHME.md

 ## Self Critique

-- What Did We Do Well ?
+- What Did We Do Well? |
-- What Did We Learn ?
+- What Did We Learn?	|
-- What Can We Do Better ?
+- What Can We Do Better? |
-- What Puzzles Us ?
+- What Puzzles Us? |

 ---

 ## Musepy Critique
 <!--Talk about there pem and keys file -->
-- Security Issue
+- Security Issue 	|
-- What Did They Do Well?
+- What Did They Do Well?  |
-- What Did We Learn From Their Website?
+- What Did We Learn From Their Website? |
-- What Can They Do Better?
+- What Can They Do Better? |
-- What Puzzles Us About Their Website?
+- What Puzzles Us About Their Website? |

 ---